Central Asia... The Silk Road Odyssey

 Meals on full board basis.

-English-speaking private guides in each country
+English-speaking private guides in each country.

 All activities described in the tour and entrance fees to all sites mentioned unless listed as optional.

-Invitation visa letters for all countries.
+Invitation visa letter for Turkmenistan.

 Bottled water on the bus daily.